AdobeDocs/campaign-standard.en/help/administration/using/image-push-notification.md

 To fine-tune your push notification, Adobe Campaign allows you to access a set of advanced options while designing a push notification.

 1. Create a push notification.
-For more on this, refer to this page.
+For more on this, refer to this [page](../../channels/using/preparing-and-sending-a-push-notification.md).

-1. From your push notification content page, access the Advanced options section.
+1. From your push notification content page, access the **[!UICONTROL Advanced options]** section.

-1. Enter the URL of your file in the Rich media content URL field.
+1. Enter the URL of your file in the **[!UICONTROL Rich media content URL]** field.
   For iOS 10 or higher, you can insert image, gif, audio and video files.

     ![](assets/push_notif_advanced_6.png)